tylerweng/eden/docs/README.md

 - [x] Stream tracks without interruption
 - [x] Generate stations by searching by tracks, artists or genres
 - [x] Like and unlike individual tracks
-- [x] Create personalized stations by user likes and unlikes

 ## Project Design